 If you’re looking for a bank account with an overdraft, it’s important to consider how often you’re likely to use your overdraft and how much you’ll be charged for doing so.

-Some bank accounts will offer an interest-free overdraft for the first 12 months, for example, which could be a good option if you only need it for a set period, or you have an existing overdraft you need to pay off.
+Some bank accounts might give you an interest-free overdraft for a few months which could be a good option if you only need it for a set period, or you have an existing overdraft you need to pay off.

 Others, however, will offer a small interest-free buffer to act as a safety net as and when you need it.
 If you are likely to go over this buffer, make sure you compare exactly how much you’ll be charged for doing so and look for the most competitive option.